 The Province Leadership Team is composed of the province leader and council/s (apostolic/contemplative).
 Councillors share with the province leader the responsibility for the development of the province, in all its aspects, in order to ensure its vitality.

-The Congregation is divided into three regions, to enable broader consultation and sharing, and to facilitate communication between provinces:
+The Congregation is divided into five regions, to enable broader consultation and sharing, and to facilitate communication between provinces:

 Regional Gatherings are held for particular purposes, as needed.